 If you have any questions regarding the recognition of achievements, please contact examination board.

-Exceptions: this registration process only applies to exams done during the regular exam periods (week 1 after end of lectures and week 1 before begin of lectures).
-Where term papers have to be written, a different registration process does apply.
 If you want to retake an exam to achieve a better grade (if that condition is stipulated in your applicable exam regulations) you need to apply forthis in the examination office, the Prüfungsamt.
 Again please observe the applicable deadlines.

 More information on how to register for exams and how to sit exams that do not require registration or prerequisites can be found in our Official Announcement.